 Five Lighting Ideas for a Well-Lit Pool

 With the Fourth of July only two weeks away, we’re well into the middle of summer.
 And you know what that means: if you haven’t already, it’s time to cool down at the pool.
 However, continuing the fun after the sun goes down requires a well-lit swimming pool.
-Though most home pools only have simple lighting installed for safety, there are still many ways your pool lighting can also amp up the ambiance of your backyard.
+Though most home pools only have simple lighting installed for safety, pool lighting can also be a great way to amp up the ambiance of your backyard.
 Below are five ideas that will help you make the most of your pool lighting!